goraz/onion/README.markdown

 func NewEnvLayer(whiteList ...string) Layer
 ```
 NewEnvLayer create a environment loader. this loader accept a whitelist of
-allowed variables TODO : find a way to map env variable with different name
+allowed variables DEPRECATED : use the extraenv loader

 #### func  NewFileLayer